 Eating fruit is a great way to satisfy your sweet tooth.
 It’s rich in vitamins, fibre, and carbohydrates (the good kind).
 Fruits like blueberries, bananas, and strawberries are considered superfoods (more here), meaning they have nutrients and antioxidants that make them extra good for you.
 As fruit has high water and fibre content, eating it will make you feel full with less calorie intake.

 Tip: Whole wheat toast with peanut butter and blueberries is delicious.
 Whole wheat bread will help fill you up, peanut butter is a great source of protein, and blueberries cover the vitamins.

 Popcorn is perfect for salty cravings – as long as you don’t buy the movie theatre or microwaveable stuff, which is drenched in butter and salt.
 Popcorn is considered a whole grain, full in fibre and antioxidants.
 Make it yourself at home – either with an air popper or on a stove top.

 Tip: There are so many ways to add flavour to popcorn.
 You can add a pinch of salt or experiment with myriad other spices and toppings: garlic powder, curry powder, paprika, tarragon, finely grated parmesan, cinnamon-sugar, and more.

 Maintaining a healthy diet isn’t just good for you physically, but also mentally.
-Eating snacks throughout the day keeps your energy levels up and productivity high.
+Eating snacks throughout the day keeps your energy levels up and productivity high (a tip from us – use a personal productivity app to follow it and figure out at which points of the day you might need a boost).
 And you don’t need excess amounts of refined sugar to have a tasty snack – there are plenty of options out there that can satisfy your cravings without making you crash.